OnikenX/github-twitter-commits/README.md

 ## TODO

-- A makefile to turn the installation easier
+- A makefile to turn the installation easier.